Sorry I will not provide links.

 One important aspect of Alzheimer’s is the formation of placques (clumps) of a peptide called amyloid beta.
 Amyloid beta oligimers (like about 50 of them stuck to each other) induce cells in the brain called microglia to release, among other things, TNF alpha.
 TNF alpha causes neurons to synthesize amyloid beta precursor and 2 proteases which process the precursor to amyloid beta.

 This suggests that inhibiting TNF alpha in the brain might prevent Alzheimer’s or slow its progression.
+If necessary, DocMJ’s team of doctors can help patients with their Florida medical marijuana recommendation follow-up appointments.

 A problem is getting a peptide across the blood brain barrier.
 This problem has been solved taking advantage of the transferrin receptor which causes transferring to cross the blood brain barrier (bringing Iron to the brain).
 If a peptide is modified adding a (not to tight binding) antibody to the transferrin receptor, then it crosses the blood brain barrier.